 Search for all houses for sale and real estate listings in North Saanich, BC.
 North Saanich sits on the top of the Greater Victoria Peninsula.
 Home to many beautiful beaches, North Saanich has larger acerage homes both on the water and inland.

 Residents in North Saanich enjoy quick access to the beaches, parks and ferry to the mainland.
 It is an easy drive over to the city of Sidney where you find all the stores, restaurants and services needed for day to day life.
-Feel free to register for a free account to receive email alerts whenever new North Saanich listings come on the market.
+Don't forget to sign up for a free account so you can receive property alerts whenever a new property is listed.

 Latest North Saanich Home Listings

 North Saanich, located on the Saanich Peninsula, is surrounded by ocean on three sides, totalling a grand 40 km of shoreline.
 The district is predominantly composed of single family homes on leafy acreages and spacious country estates.
 While less common, modern townhouses and duplexes exist as well.

 While North Saanich residents can relish in the serene farmland feel of North Saanich, they can also rest assured that their dependable neighbouring village, Sidney by the Sea, has all the shopping, dining, and entertainment amenities so that the area doesn't feel too rural.

 The homes for sale in North Saanich range from smaller family homes to ultra luxury waterfront homes depending on location.
 Most of the real estate in North Saanich are on larger acreage and the neighbourhoods have wonderful rural feel to them while still being close to many amenities.
 The real estate in North Saanich offers some of the best lifestyle on all the south island.